-There are some of these people who I hate though.
+There are some of these people who annoy me though.
 Some of them, let’s call them X, get so excited when they meet ‘one of their own’, let’s call them Y, that they lose all sense of morals and support them to the core.

 Assume X and Y meet in school.
 If X was the teacher and Y was the student, Y would get good grades in the subject that X handles, even when Y wrote the exam badly.
 If Y was in college and X was a lecturer, Y would get full marks in internals and practicals of X’s subject.

-In both the cases, Y would be applauded for every little thing.
+In both cases, Y would be applauded for every small good thing they do, even if it is trivial.
 Y would never be admonished, whether Y bunked class, slept in the class, got caught copying in exams, caused a ruckus in class.
 No deed done is bad enough to scold the darling Y.

 At work, if X and Y were in the same team, X would say that everything Y did is great.
 Even if all Y did was to tell the time, X would say “Y was sitting next to us when we asked the time.
 It was 5 minutes before the deadline.
 The project got completed on time because Y said the time correctly.
 If Y had said it wrong, we may have missed the deadline and that would have been awful.
 We should give an award to Y for the timely good work”.